On the fundamental group of the complement of a complex hyperplane arrangement: Construction of the Distinguishing Invariant

-The group $M=\g2G/\g4G$ is Abelian, but it has a non-trivial structure of $H$-module.
-The arguments similar to those used for $G/\g3G$ show that this module is also canonically determined by $C$ up to the action of $\Hom(P_2,P_3)$.
+The group $M=\g2G/\g4G$ is Abelian, but it has non-trivial $H$-module structure.
+Arguments similar to those used for $G/\g3G$ show that this module is also canonically determined by $C$ up to an action of the Abelian group $\Hom(P_2,P_3)$.